marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 Extension HOST_CHARSETThis macro indicates the basic character set and encoding used by the
 host: more precisely, the encoding used for character constants in preprocessor :samp:`#if` statements (the C "execution character set").
-It is defined by safe-ctype.h, and will be an integer constant with one of the following values:
+It is defined by :samp:`safe-ctype.h`, and will be an integer constant with one of the following values:

 .. envvar:: HOST_CHARSET_UNKNOWN